 It is possible to incorporate rigid insulation within a poured earth wall, so that there is a thermal break between the exterior and the interior, thus allowing the interior portion of the wall to serve as appropriate thermal mass for the building.

-A variation of poured earth that has been around since cement was first formulated is soil cement.
-This is a dry pack (moist) earth/cement mixture which works especially well with rather sandy soil, but will also work with other soil types.
+A variation of Poured Earth that has been around since cement was first formulated is Soil Cement.
+This is really just ordinary concrete with the sand/gravel aggregate replaced by soil.
+This especially works well with rather sandy soil, but will also work with other soil types.
 The heavier soils with more clay content will probably require more portland cement.
 Soil cement has been used to form walls, make floors, pave roads, stabilize river banks, etc.

 Here is some information about formulas: Make it by mixing earth with Portland cement to the desired depth, add water and mix again.
 Tamp, and cover with plastic to let it cure properly.
 Use 6 to 16 percent cement by volume according to the density of the soil.
 The denser the soil (clay, for instance), the higher percentage of cement to use.
 Six percent translates to 1 part cement to 15 parts soil; 16 percent translates to 1 part cement to 6 parts soil.